CharlieDinh/FEDL/README.md

 - The datasets are available to download at: https://drive.google.com/drive/folders/1Q91NCGcpHQjB3bXJTvtx5qZ-TrIZ9WzT?usp=sharing

 # Produce figures in the paper:
-- There is a main file "main.py" which allows running all experiments.
-- 3 main files "main_mnist.py, main_nist.py, main_linear.py" to produce the figures corresponding for 3 datasets.
+- There is a main file "main.py" which allows running all experiments and 3 files "main_mnist.py, main_nist.py, main_linear.py" to produce the figures corresponding for 3 datasets.
+It is noted that each experiment is run at least 10 times and then the result is averaged.

 - To produce the experiments for Linear Regresstion:
   ![linear_synthetic20train_loss](https://user-images.githubusercontent.com/44039773/86306668-3b85f480-bc58-11ea-8cae-b50e6f43eec0.png)